 The City’s Housing and Community Development Division provides technical assistance to any organization, agency or individual serving or interested in serving low income neighborhoods and persons for the purpose of developing proposals to request funding under Housing and Community Development programs and activities.
 Technical assistance is available upon request from the Department at City Hall, Room 312, 389 Congress Street, or by calling (207) 874-8731.

 The City of Portland’s Island and Neighborhood Services Administrator is another resource that residents and neighborhood organizations can contact regarding information about CDBG or other City needs.
 This position operates as a conduit between residents or neighborhood organizations and the appropriate City Department.
 Information is also shared with the City Councilors so they are aware of the concerns of their constituents.
 The transmission of information occurs through phone calls, emails, and during monthly meetings with neighborhood organizations throughout the City and especially in the eligible neighborhoods, where neighborhood organizations are very active and engaged in City processes.
 This position also serves as the program’s fair hearing officer.
+The Island and Neighborhood Services Administrator can be reached at (207) 756-8288 or TTY: (207) 874-8936.

 Access to Records and Information